stargate-bukkit/Stargate-Bukkit/README.md

     enableBungee - Enable this for BungeeCord support.
 This allows portals across Bungee servers. handleVehicles - Whether or not to handle vehicles going through gates.
 Set to false to disallow vehicles (Manned or not) going through gates.
 economy:
-  useEconomy - Whether or not to use Economy createCost - The cost to create a stargate destroyCost - The cost to destroy a stargate (Can be negative for a "refund" useCost - The cost to use a stargate
+  useEconomy - Whether or not to enable Economy using Vault (must have the Vault plugin) createCost - The cost to create a stargate destroyCost - The cost to destroy a stargate (Can be negative for a "refund" useCost - The cost to use a stargate